Visit the Historic Capitol Museum

 Admission is free, however donations to support our educational programs are appreciated.

 When you arrive at the Historic Capitol, please check in at the Reception Desk located on the first floor Rotunda.
 The first floor is one level above ground and is reached by climbing the stairs on either the east or west sides, or by using an accessible entrance on the northwest side and using the elevator.
 A staff member or docent will greet you, welcome you to the building, provide background information about the museum, and be available for general assistance.
-There are exhibits on all three floors, and visitors may download an audio tour prior to arrival.
-If you are with a group, please confirm with the staff member the size of your group, the amount of time you have for the visit, and the educational program options you desire.
+There are exhibits on all three floors, so explore the Museum’s interactive floor plan or listen to the audio tour before visting.
+If you have booked a group tour or school field trip, please confirm with the staff member the size of your group, the amount of time you have for the visit, and the educational program and the educational program options you requested.

 The Historic Capitol can be quite busy, especially during the legislative session and around elections.
 We often have more than one group as well as many individual drop-in visitors.
 Your cooperation in maintaining a quiet atmosphere for other visitors is appreciated.
 Please have at least one adult per ten students, and typical "library manners" apply.
 Food and drinks are not permitted in the Museum.
 Water fountains are available next to the restrooms.
 Special access is available from the northwest entrance on the courtyard side and with elevators to each floor.